mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-03"></a>
 [Back to top](#top)
 ## LA-03 -- Rep. Clay Higgins (R)
+### Committees
+Clay Higgins is the #22 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016